gildor2/UEViewer/README.md

 UModel is compiled using Visual Studio.
 Currently build is performed with Visual C++ 2010, but in theory almost all Visual Studio versions should be supported (perhaps except Visual C++ 6.0 and Visual C++ 2001).

 Build system utilizes GNU Tools for building, in particular - Bash and Perl.
-I've packaged WIndows versions of such tools which was a part of [MinGW project](http://www.mingw.org/).
+I've packaged Windows versions of such tools which was a part of [MinGW/MSYS project](http://www.mingw.org/).
 You may everything required for build [here](https://github.com/gildor2/UModel/releases).
-This page contains "BuildTools.zip".
+This page contains **BuildTools.zip**.
 You should download it and extract into some directory.
 After that, put "GNU/bin" and "Tools" directories to system *PATH* variable.
 Also it is possible to create batch file which will temporarily tune *PATH* and then execute build script.